Android Product Experiences

 }

-Using @Variable Annotation on an Instance Variable
+Use @Variable Annotation on Instance Variable

 You can use the annotation @Variable when defining an instance variable; however, the class field must be publicly accessible.
 After defining the variables, you must instruct the CleverTap Android SDK to parse that specific instance variable using the parseVariables(instance).
-This method for parsing the variables is different from the parseVariablesForClasses() method and takes the instance as an argument
+This method for parsing the variables is different from the parseVariablesForClasses() method and takes the instance as an argument.

 public class MyClass {